Conditions We Treat

 COMMON SYMPTOMS OF A PINCHED NERVE

-Nerve pain can be alarming, but the majority of pinched nerves respond well to conservative treatment without the need for surgery or long-term medication.
+Nerve pain can be alarming, but many pinched nerves improve with conservative treatment without the need for surgery or long-term medication.
 Getting an accurate diagnosis early is key to choosing the right approach and avoiding unnecessary procedures.

 Book an appointment at our Sandton practice and let us help you find relief from nerve pain.